metakgp/erp-auto-login/README.md

    <img src="instruction_images/demo.png" />

 **Note:- This is not an official application by IIT Kharagpur.
-This is the result of hardwork and enthusiasm by [Metakgp](https://metakgp.github.io/).**
+This is the result of hard work and enthusiasm by @athityakumar and is maintained by [Metakgp](https://metakgp.github.io/).**

 # Credentials Security